wing5wong/artisan-whs-static/source/_courses/MAT0.md

 **Content:**

 The course will continue to develop the students knowledge of Number, Measurement, Algebra, Probability, Statistics and Geometry.
 Trigonometry will be introduced.
-Level 1 NCEA Numeracy Standard will be offered.
+NCEA Numeracy Standard will be offered.

 **Assessment:**